This page is up to date 08.02.24

 - Graduates of U.S. and Canadian high schools (candidates who completed grade 12) with a grade average of B (3.0) and over, who know Hebrew and have SAT test scores of at least 1270(old SAT) 1340 (new SAT) and ACT test score of at least 29 points, may register directly for studies at the University.
 These conditions do not apply to the Faculties of Engineering, Law, Medicine, Neuroscience, the School of Architecture and programs for outstanding students.
 For candidates who took the SAT till 2016, Tel Aviv University will continue considering only the SAT Verbal and Math sections, and the writing section will be ignored.
 Israelis returning to Israel after completing high school in the U.S. or Canada (who stayed abroad no more than 3 years) can register directly to the University if they have a grade average of B (3.0) on their diploma and received at least 1180(old SAT), 1250(new SAT) points in the SAT or 27 points in the ACT.
 This condition does not apply to the Faculties of Engineering, Law, Medicine, Neuroscience, the School of Architecture and programs for Outstanding students.

-- Graduates of US high school who completed grade 12 and got a grade average of B (3.0) and over who know Hebrew and have at least 4 AP examinations of 4 different subjects, with a grade of 4 or 5 may apply to the university (acceptance to the different faculties will be according to their AP subjects).
+- Graduates who are holders of High School Matriculations which are not equivalent to the Israeli Matriculation (Bagruth) that have a grade average of B (80) and over, who know Hebrew and have at least 4 AP examinations of 4 different subjects, with a grade of 4 or 5 may apply to the university (acceptance to the different faculties will be according to their AP subjects).

 Candidates not meeting these conditions may take the Mechina Program or 4 Israeli matriculation examinations as follows: